grussdorian/quadruped/README.md

 Raspbian provides a GUI so our job was easier.
 Later the plan was to remove the Desktop Environment and only keep the CLI to reduce system overhead.
 With the pi connected to USB mouse, keyboard and a display, we set up wifi on the pi so we could use it in headless mode in the future.
 All successive accesses were made using VNC or SSH.
 And the pi was only connected to power using a wall adapter which supported 3A 5V.

+**[Update]** Fixed a bug with the controller, forward and backward movements are now correctly oriented.

 ### Added wired/dongle controller support

 The default code They provided had only support for a PS4 Dualshock controller.
 And not only that, the internal code for the working of the robot, is also very much intertwined with the proprietary code it shipped with.
 Thus I had to rewrite the code to add support for wired / standard bluetooth controller with a dongle like the Logitech f710 controller we used. ![controller](/img/controller.jpg)